Billy Packer: Broadcasting partners

 Packer's broadcast teammates included Curt Gowdy, Jim Thacker, Dick Enberg, Al McGuire, Gary Bender, and Brent Musburger.
-From 1991–2008 he worked alongside Jim Nantz and Verne Lundquist (usually during pre-Championship Week while Nantz was covering the NFL and/or golf).
+From 1991 to 2008 he worked alongside Jim Nantz and Verne Lundquist (usually during pre-Championship Week while Nantz was covering the NFL and/or golf).
 When working games for Raycom Sports, Packer's on-air partner was Tim Brant.
 When Nantz was a broadcaster for the 1992 Winter Olympics for CBS, Packer's on-air partner was Mel Proctor.
-Packer also did play-by-play alongside McGuire for two games (a February 6, 1994, contest with Purdue at Iowa and a February 27, 1994, Indiana at Minnesota game while Jim Nantz was broadcasting the 1994 Winter Olympics for CBS.
+Packer also did play-by-play alongside McGuire for two games (a February 6, 1994, contest with Purdue at Iowa and a February 27, 1994, Indiana at Minnesota game while Jim Nantz was broadcasting the 1994 Winter Olympics for CBS).

 Memorable calls

-He was part of the March 29, 1979 broadcast with Dick Enberg and Al McGuire for the NCAA championship game between Michigan State and Indiana State.
+He was part of the March 26, 1979 broadcast with Dick Enberg and Al McGuire for the NCAA championship game between Michigan State and Indiana State.
 The game, which featured Magic Johnson and Larry Bird, saw an estimated 35.1 million view the game, which is the largest television audience for an NCAA game as of 2022.

 On April 4, 1983, after Lorenzo Charles made a game-winning slam dunk as North Carolina State upset Houston to win the NCAA title, Packer said, "They won it... on the dunk!"

 In the 1991 national semi-final game with Duke losing by 5 to undefeated UNLV with just over 2 minutes left, Packer said, "Duke doesn't need a 3 pointer here" just as Bobby Hurley shot and made one of the biggest baskets in Duke basketball history.

 After the University of Arizona won the 1997 national title, Arizona star player Miles Simon celebrated on the court.
 Observing the scene Packer said, "Simon says... championship."